 It is imperative to clearly define in advance the proposed permanent apportionment factors that will be in effect after the conclusion of the transitional period.
 This preemptive clarification is essential for member states to thoroughly assess and for stakeholders to provide informed comments within the broader framework of the entire proposal.

-Traffic light system for low-risk activities of distributors and contract manufacturers:

-ICC members believe that further clarity is needed as to how the proposed traffic light system will align with Amount B of Pillar One.
-This is particularly needed to the extent the same activities are in scope instability and disputes will arise if the benchmarks are different.

 Administrative burden